Landers, California: Geography

 Landers lies in the Homestead Valley of the southeastern Mojave Desert.
 The nominal elevation of the community is 3100 ft above sea level; its highest point is the top of Goat Mountain that rises 625 feet above the surrounding area.

 Landers is 14 mi north of Yucca Valley, and borders the community of Flamingo Heights to its south.
 It's bordered by the city of Joshua Tree to its southeast and Johnson Valley, California is positioned north of Landers.
 Pioneertown is southwest of the community and California State Route 247, named "Old Woman Springs Road" in the area, passes through Landers from Yucca Valley en route north to Barstow.

 The community is bounded on its north and east by the Marine Corps Air Ground Combat Center (MCAGCC), commonly known as 29 Palms.

 Giant Rock

 Adjacent to Landers on the north is Giant Rock, covering 5800 sqft and seven stories high.
 It is thought to be the largest free standing boulder in the world.
 A significant part of its southern side split off in February 2000 for unknown reasons.
 It was sacred to the Californian Indians in the region, where the north and south tribes met annually.
-The deteriorated remains of a packed sand air strip that was operational from 1947 to 1975 are still visible, as is a concrete pad that was the location of a cafe at the site, built and operated by George Van Tassel, who also built and is associated with the Integratron.
+The deteriorated remains of a packed sand air strip that was operational from 1947 to 1975 are still visible, as is a concrete pad that was the location of a cafe at the site, built and operated by George Van Tassel, who also built the Integratron.